doaa-sala7/Image-Processing-on-GUI/README.md

-# filters of image
+# image processing on GUI

-in this python project, I applied four filters to the image:
+in this Python project, I applied four filters to the image:
 # low pass filter, high pass filter:
 - I implemented it in the frequency domain using a mask and applied it to the image at the frequency domain
 - I also implemented it in the special domain using a kernel and applied it in the image at the special domain